 The following Tweets, sent to @ClimateOfGavin throughout the day, have been translated into English for your comprehension pleasure.
-My apologies if a bit of the wit spilt ‘twixt the cup and the lip, brevity being the soul of levity and so on and so forth.
+I’ve also merged the odd pair of half-twits into a single twitticism for increased flow, so forgive me if a bit of the wit was spilt ‘twixt the cup and the lip, brevity being the soul of levity and all that.

 @ClimateOfGavin, visibility up the human wazoo is often limited at best.
 Could a change of venue, maybe, help Scientists™ get closer to the ultimate goal of the peer-review process (spotting your own blunders before @ClimateAudit does)?

 @ClimateOfGavin, if a paper that ‘smells like Lindzen‘ is ‘peer-reviewed up the wazoo,’ does it come out smelling like Schmidt?

 @ClimateOfGavin, up whose wazoo, exactly, was the Aussie Hockey Stick* when it underwent a gruelling half-hour of peer review back in 2012?

 OK @ClimateOfGavin, it’s 11 hours and not a sound from your end.
 To misquote The Simpsons, we’ve reached the limits of what banal probing can teach us.

 @ClimateOfGavin, don’t make me request a Cavity Audit.
 The FOI form is right in front of me.
 I’m looking at the box marked ‘Up the wazoo.’